 Maine has the oldest-aged population of any state in the U.S. and the outlook is that Maine will continue to trend older.
-The University of Maine at Farmington’s Aging Studies program was developed to help meet the growing need for professionals to promote the health and psycho-social well-being of our increasingly aging population.
+The University of Maine at Farmington’s Adulthood and Aging program was developed to help meet the growing need for professionals to promote the health and psycho-social well-being of our increasingly aging population.

 UMF students have participated in a variety of internships and field experiences relevant to aging issues, including: